Peptide Protocol app icon Peptide Protocol Get the app

 Retatrutide at a glance

-Common side-effect patternNausea, GI discomfort, sometimes elevated heart rate at higher doses; trials report stronger appetite suppression than dual-agonist comparators
+Side-effect notesTrial reports nausea / GI discomfort and elevated heart rate at higher doses; trials suggest stronger appetite suppression than dual-agonist comparators.

-For trial-phase results, side-effect literature, and a full comparison against Tirzepatide and Semaglutide, see the Retatrutide guide on peptide-calc.app.
+For full Retatrutide background and primary-literature sourcing, see the Retatrutide guide on peptide-calc.app.

 Built around Retatrutide protocols